 If you want a greener yard, you need to know how to plant grass seed.
-That’s right, you can grow your own grass, and it doesn’t take as much effort as you’d think.
-With the right method and patience, you can make your grass thick and luscious in no time at all.
+Did you know you can grow your own grass?
+What's more, it doesn’t take as much effort as you’d think.
+And with the right method, you can easily learn how to plant grass seed and make your grass thick and luscious.

 If you’re new to planting grass seed, don’t worry.
 Here, we will take you through exactly what you need to do, answering any questions you might have along the way.
 We will cover when you should start planting grass seed, which seeds are best to use as well as how to cultivate your land.
 Here’s how to plant grass seed.

 Lawn spreader (optional)